 Ex-Googler turns mum's money into a billion dollars on Amazon

-[HONG KONG] After Steven Yang left his coveted job at Google, he asked his mother whether he should take venture-capital money to fund his business idea.
+AFTER Steven Yang left his coveted job at Google, he asked his mother whether he should take venture capital money to fund his business idea.

 Recent trades on China's over-the-counter New Third Board market valued Anker at about US$1.1 billion.
 Mr Yang, 36, and his wife have a combined stake of about 54 per cent, according to a Bloomberg analysis of the company's first-quarter report for 2018.

-As smartphone maker Xiaomi Corp prepares for a Hong Kong initial public offering, Mr Yang figures the timing may be right for him, too.
-He’s studying the possibility of going public in China, Japan, Hong Kong or the US.
+As smartphone maker Xiaomi Corp prepares for a Hong Kong initial public offering (IPO), Mr Yang figured that the timing may be right for him, too.
+He is studying the possibility of going public in China, Japan, Hong Kong or the US.

 If he decides to proceed, he could have his work cut out for him.
-As of early May, two-thirds of the 21 China tech IPOs in the past year were below their issue price.
-Xiaomi had been targeting an eye-popping US$100 billion valuation for its debut, but now is eyeing US$60 billion to US$70 billion, people familiar with the matter told Bloomberg earlier this month.
+As at early May, two-thirds of the 21 China tech IPOs in the past year were below their issue price.
+Xiaomi had been targeting an eye-popping US$100 billion valuation for its debut, but now is eyeing US$60-70 billion, people familiar with the matter told Bloomberg earlier this month.

 Mr Yang has taken on several funding rounds over the years, and investors are coming knocking again.
 Jumei International Holding Ltd, a US-listed Chinese beauty e-commerce firm, bought a 60 per cent stake in Anker's powerbank-rental unit last year for 300 million yuan (S$63.2 million).